mthebert/sportsfeed-api/README.md

 # Sportsfeed-api

- - back end API services using rest for react/redux front located at sportsfeed-react using express, node, mongo, mongoose orm, docker
+ - back end API services using rest for react/redux front located at sportsfeed-react using express, node, mongo, mongoose orm, docker, swagger, eslint

 Data source using [https://www.mysportsfeeds.com] - need an API key

 Config app details like your API key, port and host in config/default.js

+Swagger Docs - some simple swagger documenation

 Initial setup for mongo in src